Jordan Luplow: Pittsburgh Pirates

-Luplow was drafted by the Pittsburgh Pirates in the third round of the 2014 Major League Baseball draft.
+The Pittsburgh Pirates selected Luplow in the third round of the 2014 Major League Baseball draft.
 He signed with the Pirates on June 17, 2014, for a signing bonus worth $500,000.
 Luplow made his professional debut in 2014 with Short Season Jamestown, where he hit .277 with 30 RBI in 62 games.
 Luplow played 2015 with the Single-A West Virginia Power, where he was asked to convert to third base, a position he hadn't played since high school.
 He struggled defensively with 21 errors, but he performed better offensively, hitting .264 with 64 RBI and a team high 12 HR in 106 games.
 Luplow spent 2016 with High-A Bradenton, where he was converted back to the outfield.
 In 104 games, he hit .254 with 10 HR and 54 RBI.
 Luplow started 2017 with Double-A Altoona, but was promoted to Triple-A Indianapolis on June 30.
 In 73 games with Altoona, Luplow hit .283 with 37 RBI and 16 HR, already a career-high, and was named as an Eastern League All-Star.
 After just 21 games with a .324 average at Triple-A, Luplow received a promotion to the major leagues, with Pirates manager Clint Hurdle describing the move as "aggressive, but it's the culmination of work we've seen at every step of the way."

 On July 28, 2017, Luplow was called up by the Pittsburgh Pirates for the first time, and he made his major league debut that night against the San Diego Padres.
 He received the start in right field, as regular right fielder Gregory Polanco was placed on the disabled list a week prior.

 On September 2, 2017, Luplow got his first career hit and career multi-run homerun, helping the Pittsburgh Pirates beat the Cincinnati Reds, 5–0.

 Cleveland Indians

 On November 14, 2018, Luplow and Max Moroff were traded to the Cleveland Indians in exchange for Erik González, Tahnaj Thomas and Dante Mendoza.
 In 85 games with the Indians in 2019, Luplow batted .276/.372/.551 with a career highs in home runs (15) and RBI (38).

 Overall with the 2020 Cleveland Indians, Luplow batted .192 with two home runs and 8 RBIs in 29 games.
+Within a two-month span, Luplow was the final out of multiple no-hitters thrown in 2021 - the first by Carlos Rodón for the Chicago White Sox, the second by Wade Miley for the Cincinnati Reds.
 On June 17, 2021, Luplow was placed on the 60-day injured list with a sore left ankle.